 | All readings creeping up over weeks | Calibration drift | Run a VST 1.00% reference fluid or factory recalibrate |

-Building a dial-in log
+Building a dial-in log that actually pays off

 After 5–6 brews of the same coffee, patterns appear: